gitx64/HomeLab/README.md

 - All services run inside an isolated Docker network.
 Only Nginx is exposed to the host.
 - Nginx config files and HTML are mounted as read-only (`:ro`) to prevent container-side changes.
-- Prometheus and Grafana direct ports (9090, 3000) are exposed for development access.
-In a production setup, restrict these to localhost only or remove the port mappings entirely.
 - Change the default Grafana admin password after first login.
 - Consider adding HTTPS with Let's Encrypt or a self-signed certificate for external access.